Información de la revista

 • -

-Case #2: An 82-year-old man with recurrent cSCC affecting the inner canthus of his right, who was ineligible for surgery or radiotherapy on pembrolizumab 2mg/kg every 3 weeks.
+Case #2: An 82-year-old man with recurrent cSCC affecting the right inner canthus, who was ineligible for surgery or radiotherapy on pembrolizumab 2mg/kg every 3 weeks.
 He presented clinical and radiological response on cycle #5, which was maintained after 11 cycles.
 However, on cycle #3, he developed grade 2 arthromyalgia.
 Lab test results showed a CFP level of 60.5mg/L (0–5mg/L), an ESR of 32mm/h (1–20mm/h) and CK levels within the normal range.
 Symptoms resolved with a 1-month initial regimen of prednisone 10mg/day and oral hydroxychloroquine 200mg/day (Table 1), after which the treatment was down-titrated to 5mg/day of prednisone and hydroxychloroquine 200mg/day as maintenance therapy.

 • -